Singha

 Singha (สิงห์; RTGS: Sing) is a pale lager beer manufactured in Thailand by the Singha Corporation Co.
 Ltd., a subsidiary of its parent company, Boon Rawd Brewery.
 Singha was first brewed in 1933, and in 1939 officially endorsed by King Rama VIII by allowing the royal Garuda symbol on the bottle.
 It is available in over 50 countries worldwide in both standard (5% ABV) and light (3.8%) versions.
 Singha is brewed with 100% barley malt, three kinds of hops from Europe, and 100% artesian water.
 The brew is golden yellow in color, full-bodied, and rich in taste.
 It is packaged in bottles (330 ml and 630 ml), cans (330 ml and 490 ml), and on tap.

 Sponsorship

 Football

 Singha has sponsored Chelsea F.C. from 2010 to 2022.

-In August 2015, Singha announced a three-year partnership with Leicster City F.C. as the club's official platinum partner and exclusive beer partner.
+In August 2015, Singha announced a three-year partnership with Leicester City F.C. as the club's official platinum partner and exclusive beer partner.
 The deal also includes Singha become the official sponsor of the Spion Kop Stand.